 Gastroenterologists at CHI Health are digestive health experts that specialize in the diagnosis and treatment of celiac disease, providing immediate relief for your symptoms and helping you manage your condition with confidence.

-Learn more about the condition below, then (402) 717-9800 to make your appointment with a specialist near you.
+Call one of our clinic locations to make your appointment with a specialist near you.
 You can also find a skilled gastroenterologist anytime online.

 Symptoms of Celiac Disease